vmware-archive/kube-prod-runtime/docs/components.md

 #### Storage

-Kibana does not rely on any persistent storage.
+Kibana is a stateless component and therefore does not have any persistent storage requirements.

 ## Prometheus